mohae/firkin/README.md

 ```
 SetShiftPercent(int)
 ```
+### Priority queue
+The priority queue implementation uses a heap and is based on the std lib's `container/heap` [example priority queue implementation](https://golang.org/pkg/container/heap#example__priorityQueue).
+This implementation adds locking.

 ## Stack
 This implements a stack that can either be bounded or unbounded.
 The stack itself is an `[]interface{}`.